 Amy Hoffman (based in Ashland) has a background in natural resources and science education and most recently was teaching science education courses and coordinating an online graduate program.
 Amy has over a decade of experience in environmental education leading hands-on, experiential place-based programming designed for K-16 students, educators, and the general community.
 She led student driven service learning projects, worked closely with teachers and school districts, and developed and piloted curriculum.
 Amy also managed and mentored volunteers, student interns and AmeriCorps members, organized large events, and was very active in community outreach.
 Amy is passionate about connecting learners to our great outdoors through inquiry and action in their local communities.

 Join our team

 Please return here for links to other outdoor school related job openings.
 We also encourage everyone who is interested in Outdoor School to sign up for our stakeholder email list to receive periodic program updates and announcements (see “Stay connected,” above).

+The 2017-2018 reimbursement period is closed.
 Please contact us with questions regarding your application.

 Note to Non-public/Private Schools

 OSU is committed to providing an outdoor school experience to Oregon 5th and 6th graders within the funding allocations and requirements of the law.
 ORS 327.390 limits eligibility for Outdoor School program grants to school districts and education service districts.
 Many public schools currently allow temporary enrollment for home school and/or private school students in order to access services such as special education, sports programs, and foreign language courses.
 Similarly, families of private school or homeschooled students may temporarily enroll their students in their local public school for the duration of outdoor school programming offered by that district.
 Any student enrolled as a public school student at the time of outdoor school would be able to attend the district’s public school outdoor school programming through Measure 99 funds.